Find a network pharmacy

 To get started:

 - Set up an account with PPS online or call PPS at 1-800-552-6694.

 - Mail your prescription to PPS.
 Your provider can also electronically send or fax your prescription to PPS.
+Only a provider can fax in a prescription.
 Prescriptions faxed to PPS must:

 - Be faxed from your provider's office fax machine to 1-800-723-9023 (fax number for providers only).